ksu-cis300-master/Homework-5-F23-TravelingSalesperson-Instructions/index.md

 - A **Point[&nbsp;]** giving the points through which the circuit is to be found.
 - A **double[,]** giving the distances between each pair of points; i.e., the element in row *i* and column *j* gives the distance between the points at locations *i* and *j* of the above array.
 The elements along the main diagonal (i.e., where the two indices are the same) should contain **double.PositiveInfinity**.
 This array allows us to avoid recalculating the same distances over and over.
 - An **int[&nbsp;]** giving the indices (into the first array above) of the sequence of points in the path to this node.
-For example, if this array contains two elements, 7 and 3, then the path to this node contains the point at location 7 of **Point[&nbsp;]**, followed by the point at location 3 of that array.
-Storing indices, rather than points, in this array and the next allows us to avoid rearranging the elements in the above array.
+For example, if this array contains two elements, 7 and 3, then the path to this node contains the point at location 7 of the **Point[&nbsp;]**, followed by the point at location 3 of that array.
+Storing indices, rather than points, in this array and the next allows us to avoid rearranging the elements in the above array of distances.
 - An **int[&nbsp;]** giving the indices of the points not contained in the path to this node.
 - A **double** giving the length of the path to this node.
 - A **bool** indicating whether all circuits should be found (i.e., if this value is **false**, then no descendant of this node should contain point 0 unless it is preceded by point 1 somewhere in the path from this node to that descendant).